 Information for EU citizens and their families applying to the EU Settlement Scheme.

-You’ll be asked to verify your identity by using the EU Exit: ID Document Check app during your application under the EU Settlement Scheme.
-Details of who is eligible are available on GOV.UK.
+You can use the EU Exit: ID Document Check app to complete the identity stage of your application under the EU Settlement Scheme.

 The app will: